syncrexor/Enhancer-for-YouTube/Readme.md

-Firefox Add-on Enhancer for YouTube
+Firefox Add-on "Enhancer for YouTube"